JelleSombekke/Draw2Relax/README.md

 - Palette: Blues: Selects the color palette for the pipeline (default: Blues).
 (Button only exists on laptops)
 - Mousepad Mode: OFF: Changes drawing logic to click to start and stop drawing (default: OFF).
 (Button only exists on laptops)
 - Fullscreen: OFF: Toggles fullscreen (default: OFF).
+- Breathing Sensor Inactive: This displays if the breathing sensor is active or not (default: Inactive).
+(Unclickable, Button only exists on laptops)

 <img width="1512" alt="webUI" src="https://github.com/user-attachments/assets/633f5229-f878-4846-8780-c0a6fb86b222" />